nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Delete Feature `delete`

-The delete feature allows drivers to delete a delivery task from the delivery list by using the index in the displayed list.
+The delete feature allows users to delete a delivery task from the delivery list by using the index in the displayed list.

 Implementation
 The Sequence Diagram below shows how the components interact when a user enters `delete 3` to delete a delivery tasks with task number 3 in the delivery list: